Get involved in the PREMSTEM project

 10 online co-creation workshops taking place approximately once per month between June 2022 and June 2023

 We’ll invite 20-25 participants to each workshop, aiming for as much consistency in the group as possible.
-When someone’s unable to attend, we’ll invite another person from the same stakeholder group to attend.

 A small number of people will also participate in a one-on-one interview via telephone or video call in order to share more individual and deeper insights in addition to the workshops.
+Interviews will take place with people who represent the following stakeholder groups:

 What is the participant's role?